aiven/terraform-provider-aiven/docs/data-sources/mysql_user.md

 ### Required

-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
-- `service_name` (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.
 - `username` (String) The actual name of the MySQL User.
 To set up proper dependencies please refer to this variable as a reference.
-This property cannot be changed, doing so forces recreation of the resource.
+Changing this property forces recreation of the resource.

 ### Read-Only

 - `access_cert` (String, Sensitive) Access certificate for the user
 - `access_key` (String, Sensitive) Access certificate key for the user
 - `authentication` (String) Authentication details.
-The possible values are `caching_sha2_password` and `mysql_native_password`.
+The possible values are `null`, `caching_sha2_password` and `mysql_native_password`.
 - `id` (String) The ID of this resource.
 - `password` (String, Sensitive) The password of the MySQL User ( not applicable for all services ).
 - `type` (String) Type of the user account.
 Tells whether the user is the primary account or a regular account.